NGEET/fates-users-guide/docs/source/running-fates-walkthrough-prep.rst

 4. (optional) Practice a git clone

 The package provides all the necessary setup for this tutorial and it is assumed that you already have trained on how to download or clone CTSM/E3SM.
 The remaining sections provide optional practice guiding you through the necessary steps for cloning, checking out and syncing fates to the terrestrial models.
-Feel free to `return to walk-through home`_ if you would like to skip the following optional sections.
+Feel free to :ref:`return to walk-through home <Introduction to Running FATES>` if you would like to skip the following optional sections.

-.. _return to walk-through home: https://github.com/NGEET/fates/wiki/Running-FATES:-A-Walk-Through,-February-2019

 Move into the folder space provided for the optional practice: